Solvable points on intersections of quadrics, cubics, and quartics: Solvable j -planes via total j -polar spaces

 \subsection{Obliteration lemmas}

-The computational heart of our argument relies on two fundamental inequalities, proved here.
-The key tools in the proof are the results on polars above.
+The computational heart of our argument relies on two fundamental inequalities, which we prove here.
+The key tools in the proof are the results on polars of Section \ref{s:geom}.
 We encourage the reader to compare with Sylvester's obliteration algorithm as treated in \cite{HeberleSutherland2023}.

 \begin{lemma}[Linear subspaces via polar cones] Fix $j,m_2,m_3,m_4 \in \Nb$.
 Then

 \end{lemma} \begin{proof} We induct on $j$, where the base case $j=0$ is trivial.
 For the induction step, consider the span